michalrzak/auditory-intention-decoding/README.md

 If you want to run the script using Pycharm make sure to set the working directory to the root of the repository and not to the root of the code `.../auditory-stimulation` vs. `.../auditory-stimulation/audiory_stimulation`.

-# Usage

-TODO: extend when I make some introduction stuff

 ## Quitting the application:

 The application either quits automatically once the experiment is over, or you can force the application to quit by